shegoj/Linux_Essentials/A_Lecture.md

 #  Linux Essentials 1 [ Februrary 2017]

-This guide provides a simple practical steps to learning and using Linux.
+This guide provides simple practical steps to learning and using Linux.
 It will take about an hour to complete

 ---